muarshad01/Inference-Engg/Lectures/Lecture-10.md

   Anthropic ~Model ~(Sonnet) &\rightarrow Pharma ~DataSet \rightarrow NEW ~Drug ~Model (finetuned ~on ~Pharma ~DataSet)
 \end{align}
 $$
-* Base Model Preference is injected through the prompt.
+* Base Model Preference is injected through the Prompt.
-* After what point these preferences (hidden signals) are carried through the trained smaller model and by how much?
+* After what point these **preferences (hidden signals)** are carried through the trained smaller model and by how much?
-* **Example**: The student model is trained on Data.
-Data is generared by a Base Large Model, which has preferences.
+* **Example**: The STUDENT model is trained on Data.
+Data is generared by a Base Large Model (TEACHER), which has preferences.
 Theses preferences are injected through Prompts.

 #### What is the Issue?
 * What if Anthropic has injected its own preferences in the model (Sonnet).
-* These preferences can be political preferences, scientic preferences.
+* These preferences can be political preferences, scientific preferences.
 * It also matters, how this data was generated as it may be carrying **hidden signals** of bias towards something.
 * Biased Application Issue!

 #### Far Reaching Consequences
 * A suttle way of manipulation, which is impossible to detect!
-How would you detect these soft signals (also called **subliminal learning** - innocuous looking data might have hidden signals in data - that might transfer behavioral traits).**
+How would you detect these soft signals (also called **subliminal learning** - innocuous looking data might have hidden signals in data - that might transfer behavioral traits).
 * This can have political consequence also for Nations to enforce their powers and preferences.
 What if it is transmited through models now or through Social Engineering.

 ***